Marcelo Torres: Boca Juniors

 A graduate of the Boca Juniors football academy, having joined the club in 2012, Torres signed his first professional contract in December 2016, aged 19.
 Earlier in the month, he had led Boca's reserve side to victory in the Superclásico, scoring twice in a 2–0 win over River Plate.
 He ended the season as the reserve league's top goalscorer, with 14 goals.

 Loans to Talleres Córdoba & Banfield

 In August 2017, Torres joined fellow Primera División side Talleres Córdoba, signing on a season-long loan with the club retaining the option of purchase.
 He made a goalscoring debut for the club on 26 August, coming off the bench to score in a 5–2 league win over Lanús.
 His time at the club was marred by injury, however, and at the end of the season he left to join Banfield on a further loan.

 Pafos and loans

-On 13 September 2020, Pafos announced the signing of Torres.
+On 21 August 2019, Pafos announced the loan signing of Torres.
+Then, on 13 September 2020, Pafos announced the permanent signing of Torres.

-On 17 June 2022, Riga announced the loan of Torres until the end of the season.
+On 9 January 2022 he joined Akritas Chlorakas on loan until the end of the season.
+On 17 June, Riga announced the loan of Torres until the end of the season.

 On 24 January 2023, Akritas Chlorakas announced the return of Torres on loan until the end of the season.

+Later career

+On 5 September 2023, Torres joined UAE club Dubai United, signing a two-year contract.
+On 6 July 2025, Torres joined Gimnasia La Plata on a free transfer.